+In the IHS-B case, the clauses can be larger, but the $2K_2$-free assumption now applies to the arrow graph.
+A \textsc{Generalized Bundled Cut} instance is a \emph{$\maxarity$-bounded $2K_2$-free \textsc{Clause Cut}} instance if every bundle or clause involves at most $\maxarity$ vertices and for every $B \in \bundles$, the following undirected graph $G_B'$ is $2K_2$-free: $V(G_B')$ consists of all vertices involved in an element of $B$ except for $s$ and $t$, and $uv \in E(G_B')$ if there is an arc $(u,v) \in B$ or an arc $(v,u) \in B$.
+In Section~\ref{ss:isd-to-graph}, we prove the following (cf. Lemma~\ref{lem:isd-to-graph}):

+\begin{lemma} Given an instance $\inst$ to \MinSAT{\Gamma} (without weights) where $\Gamma$ is IHS-B-, of maximum arity $\maxarity$, and for every relation $R \in \Gamma$, the arrow graph of $R$ is $2K_2$-free, one can in polynomial time compute an equivalent instance of $\maxarity$-bounded $2K_2$-free \textsc{Clause Cut} with not larger value of $k$. \end{lemma}

-In the reduction, the source vertex $s$ should be interpreted as ``true'' and the sink vertex $t$ as ``false''; other vertices are in 1-1 correspondence with the variables of the input instance.
+In the reduction from \MinSAT{\Gamma} to \textsc{Generalized Bundled Cut} (e.g., of Lemmata~\ref{lem:intro:compgdpc} and~\ref{lem:intro:isd-to-graph}), the source vertex $s$ should be interpreted as ``true'' and the sink vertex $t$ as ``false''; other vertices are in 1-1 correspondence with the variables of the input instance.
 Furthermore, arcs are implications that correspond to parts of the constraints of the input instance.
 The sought $st$-cut $Z$ corresponds to implications violated by the sought assignment in the CSP instance; a vertex is assigned $1$ in the sought solution if and only if it is reachable from $s$ in $G-Z$.